The simple harmonic urn: Proofs of theorems

-{\bf Proof of Theorem \ref{thm:moments}.} By the definition of $\tau_q$ at (\ref{returntime}), $\tau_q$ is also the first hitting time of $1$ by $(W_k)_{k \in \N}$.
-Then with Lemma \ref{lem:sqrtincrements} we can apply results of Aspandiiarov, Iasnogorodski and Menshikov~\cite[Props.~1 and 2]{aim}, which generalize those of Lamperti \cite{lamp3} and give conditions on $\mu_1$ and $\mu_2$ for existence and non-existence of passage-time moments, to obtain the stated result.
+\begin{pf*}{Proof of Theorem \ref{thm:moments}} By the definition of $\tau_q$ at (\ref{returntime}), $\tau_q$ is also the first hitting time of $1$ by $(W_k)_{k \in\N}$.
+Then with Lemma \ref{lem:sqrtincrements} we can apply results of Aspandiiarov, Iasnogorodski and Menshikov \cite{aim}, Propositions 1 and 2, which generalize those of Lamperti \cite{lamp3} and give conditions on $\mu_1$ and $\mu_2$ for existence and nonexistence of passage-time moments, to obtain the stated result. \end{pf*}